bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/form-input.md

 ## Readonly plain text

-If you want to have `<b-form-input readonly>` elements in your form styled as plain text, set the `plaintext` prop (no need to set `readonly`) to remove the default form field styling and preserve the correct margin and padding.
+If you want to have `<BFormInput readonly>` elements in your form styled as plain text, set the `plaintext` prop (no need to set `readonly`) to remove the default form field styling and preserve the correct margin and padding.